UnfortuN8/Golem-Fleet-Battle-Simulator/README.md

 6. In a few seconds, you should see your requestor script detect the new challenge via the index, pull the challenge's fleet data, calculate the battle result via the Golem network, and save the result back into the challenge in dynamodb.

-### Simulating a Fleet Battle via a Local Fleet File using the Service Model
+## Running via File using the Service Model

 Another way of processing fleet battles on Golem is using the Service Model.
 Requestors using this model can setup a service on the network that runs continuously and can accept and process work immediately with little latency.